Franisz/zUtilities/README.md

 # zUtilities

-This is a plugin with a set of many quality-of-life and utility features made in [Union](https://worldofplayers.ru/threads/40376/) **1.0l** for Gothic 1 and 2 games.
+This is a plugin with a set of many quality-of-life and utility features made for [Union](https://worldofplayers.ru/threads/40376/) **1.0m** for Gothic 1 and 2 games.
 Plugin can also be found on [Steam Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=2792434617).

 ### Features